Wambosa/spatula/README.md

 make shim
 ```

-Calling `make run` will rebuild the target script in the `.build/` direectory,
+Calling `make run` will rebuild the `FUNC` script in the `.build/` directory,
 and execute the `main.py` with any provided run arguments.
+_(This is done in preparation of a deployment strategy where this code may be reused homogeneously as a lambda, docker container, or local script as seen here.)_

 ```
 make run FUNC=scrape RUN_ARGS=' \